niscient/notify-on-page-change/README.md

 ### Running program

-Once you have your config file, install Python library dependencies and run in Python 3.
+Once you have your config file, install the Python library dependencies (Requests and Beautiful Soup 4) and run the program in Python 3.
 Assuming `pip` and `python` are your Python 3 pip and python executables, you would run:
 ```
 pip install requests
 pip install beautifulsoup4